 MCC a favorable evaluation.
-However, the consultant was critical of the ability of management and supervisors to integrate fully the training program into the management practices of the institution.83 The Committee confirmed this deficiency during its follow-up interviews at the institution in September and October.
-Institutional management, for example, excluded the training officer from policy and procedure development and, in some instances, had not provided the training officer with copies of emergency plans and procedures, such as the institutional Training Officer therefore did not have all the necessary--and in this case extremely important--information needed to structure a complete training program.
+However, the consultant was critical of the ability of management and supervisors to integrate fully the training program into the management practices of the institution.
+83 The Committee confirmed this deficiency during its follow-up interviews at the institution in September and October.
+Institutional management, for example, excluded the training officer from policy and procedure development and, in some instances, had not provided the training officer with copies of emergency plans and procedures, such as the institution's procedures for handling a bomb threat.
+The Institutional Training Officer therefore did not have all the necessary-and in this case extremely important-information needed to structure a complete training program.